1. Requirements for Admission

 Candidates from Foreign Boards

-Candidates from foreign boards or schools are eligible, provided
+Candidates from foreign boards or schools are eligible to apply,

-the qualification obtained is recognized by the University of
+provided the qualifications obtained are recognized by the

-Delhi or the Association of Indian Universities (AIU).
-BFS for
+University of Delhi or the Association of Indian Universities (AIU).

 relevant grade conversion scheme provided by the University of